-As an alternate to reaming, you can drill out the bushing hole.
+Peghead shaping and drilling Shape the peghead You can file the upper center of the peghead end according to the blueprint in the vintage style, design your own shape, or leave as is.
+Shape the bottom later, when you work on rounding the neck.
+Enlarge the pegholes to fit your tuner bushings using a standard peghole reamer (pictured).
+Ream until the collar of the bushing is about 1/32" from the face of the peghead; at this point the bushing should press in with a snug but not too tight fit.
+Reaming versus drilling As an alternative to reaming, you can drill out the bushing hole.
 Place a smooth 1/4" diameter steel pin in the chuck of your drill press.
-(You can use a drill bit, but there is no drilling.
-This is for alignment only).
+(You can use a drill bit, but there is no drilling involved-it's for alignment only).
 Lower it until the pin enters one of the predrilled peg holes.
 Clamp the peghead in that position.
 Raise and lower the pin and check for accurate positioning by rotating the chuck to see if the location is right all around.
 Reposition if needed.
 Without moving the peghead, change to the proper size drill bit to allow the bushing to be pressed in gently (practice on scrap wood).
 This secondary hole should be drilled only to the depth of the bushing.
 Relocate and clamp the peghead for each of the remaining holes.

-Holes for non-tapered press-in bushings may require a countersunk hole, or careful filing to enlarge the reamed tapered hole.
-After you have fit the first bushing, use the peghole as a reference and wrap tape around the reamer as a depth stop for the remaining holes.
+After you have fit the first bushing, use the peghole as a reference and wrap tape around the reamer as a depth stop for the remaining holes (pictured).
 Press in the tuner bushings and set the tuners in place.
-Line up the baseplates of the tuners with the edges of the peghead, and centerpunch the mounting screw holes.
-Use a small drill bit of the appropriate size for the screws, with masking tape as a depth-stop on the bit.
-Install the mounting screws, and then remove the tuners and the bushings.
+With the tuners in place on the peghead, mark the mounting holes with a scribe or an awl through the small holes on the baseplate.
+Remove the tuners, and drill the holes with the correct size drill bit.
+Remove the tuner bushings and screws.
 Later, during finishing, the mounting screw holes will fill over but will open easily with a light drilling.
-By installing the tuners at this stage you'll lessen the chance of chipping the peghead finish.

 Making a fretboard

 Trimming the fretboard

 The fretboard needs to be tapered, starting at the nut slot.
-The nut supplied is preshaped to 1-3/4" width.
+The nut supplied is preshaped to 1-11/16" width.